jonathanhogg/flitter/README.md

 - `skia-python` - for 2D drawing
 - `pyglet` - for OpenGL windowing
 - `moderngl` - because the OpenGL API is too hard
+- `trimesh` - for generating/loading 3D triangular mesh models
+- `scipy` - because `trimesh` needs it for some operations
 - `av` - for decoding video
 - `pyserial` - for talking to DMX interfaces and lasers
 - `loguru` - because the standard library `logging` is just too antiquated